 The food retail is being dominated by a changing consumer- and environmental behavior, more than any other industry.
 In the 1980s the product offering was limited to about 6000 articles, nowadays there are, on average, 40,000 products available in supermarkets.

-Growing requirements for supermarket Digital Signage
+Growing Requirements for Supermarket Digital Signage

 Because of a strong competitive landscape of very similar products, the requirements of customers are growing when it comes to POS communication.
 The customer is looking for added value, so just showing commercials on a loop doesn’t cut it anymore and will get lost in the communication buzz that is all around them.
-Ads that are not targeted will not just be ignored: In the worst case scenario they can even unnecessarily stress a consumer.
+Ads that are not targeted will not just be ignored: In the worst case scenario, they can even unnecessarily stress a consumer.
 This leads to unsatisfied customers that are unsure about what to purchase.

 The compromise can be found in a balance of advertising products directly, showing entertaining content as well as providing information on the screens.
 Digital Signage in a supermarket is more than just a means to an end, but it follows the idea of providing a certain shopping experience.
-This way, customer loyalty is build.
+This way, customer loyalty is built.

 In the future customers will be greeted by a digital installation, which will know a customer’s preferences and shopping history from an app on the customer’s phone and can then show targeted promotions.
-These can then be sent to the customer’s smartphone, which will guide him to the appropriate isles and shelves.
+These can then be sent to the customer’s smartphone, which will guide him to the appropriate aisles and shelves.
 If a customer is close to this installation, it will also show content that will enhance this experience.

 In the fruit and vegetable section, the content reacts to what is happening around it.
 If a customer is right in front of a zucchini, sensors will notice this and automatically play the playlist “Zucchini”.
 This will inform the customer about where the zucchinis come from, how they got here, certificates, nutrition facts or menu tips.
 If he then moves on to the tomatoes, the playlist changes automatically again and shows how to make a delicious tomato-mozzarella-salad.
 Similar functions can be found in other sections of the grocery store and allow for targeted customer communication.
 This creates a unique shopping experience.

 Digital Signage in a supermarket can encourage impulse purchases at the check-out, or help shorten the waiting times.
-For supermarket chains it even has the potential to highlight services that span across different locations, or add additional offers to the playlist.
+For supermarket chains, it even has the potential to highlight services that span across different locations or add additional offers to the playlist.

-PoS marketing and targeted advertising in grocery stores is growing in importance for food retailers.
+PoS marketing and targeted advertising in grocery stores are growing in importance for food retailers.
 It helps to differentiate the brand from the competition and grow customer loyalty.
 Using Digital Signage cannot be seen as just a tool to grow revenue.
 It has to be understood, long-term, as an instrument to create added value and a unique shopping experience.
 This will be the true benefit of digital media in the future.